REMOTE NETWORK ACCESS

 The following policies apply to those approved for remote VPN access to the City network.

-• Due to the fact that VPN connections offer a private connection into the City's network from the internet, additional security measures are required to prevent unauthorized access, including but not limited to two-factor authentication.
+- Since VPN connections offer a private connection into the City's network from the internet, additional security measures are required to prevent unauthorized access, including but not limited to two-factor authentication.

-• For non-City employees such as vendors and contractors, the responsible Bureau Manager must identify remote network access requirements with proper written justification of the business reasons for such access.
-Additionally, remote access for vendors or contractors shall only be enabled during the time period needed, disabled when not in use, and promptly deactivated after it is no longer necessary.
+- For non-City employees such as vendors and contractors, the responsible Business System Owner must identify remote network access requirements with proper written justification of the business reasons for such access.
+Additionally, remote access for vendors or contractors shall only be enabled during the time period needed, disabled when not in use, and promptly deactivated after access is no longer necessary.
 The Information Security Manager shall hold the final approval for all remote access to the City's network.

 Exceptions to this policy, or any sections thereof, may be granted on a case-by-case basis by the CTO or the Information Security Manager.
-If an exception is granted for VPN technology on non-City computers, users understand that their machines are a de facto extension of the City's network and as such, are subject to all the same policies that apply to City employees and City owned and managed equipment, including, but not limited to acceptable minimal security standards of system and software.
+If an exception is granted for VPN technology on non-City computers, users acknowledge that their machines are a de facto extension of the City's network and as such, are subject to all the same policies that apply to City employees and City owned and managed equipment, including, but not limited to acceptable minimal security standards of system and software.

 Originally published as PPD number ARC-BIT-2.05, authorized by Ordinance No. 177048, passed by Council and effective November 6, 2002.